If you’re new here, mucho gusto. Encantada. (Nice to meet you.)

 Who are you?

 My name is Tracy López.
-I am an Anglo-American, (also known as Caucasian, gringa or white as Wonder bread.)
-I was born and raised in the suburbs outside of Washington DC.
-My childhood was fairly typical, if not ideal.
+I am an Anglo-American writer, born and raised in the suburbs outside of Washington DC.

-One day I met Carlos who had immigrated to the area from El Salvador.
+One day I met Carlos who had immigrated to the United States from El Salvador.
 He didn’t speak English back then and my Spanish wasn’t as good as it is now, but we figured out other ways to “communicate.”
-(There’s no talking when you’re busy besando!)
+(There’s no talking necessary when you’re busy besando!)

 So, your suegra… She lives with you for reals?